weifengshe/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Issues with Terraform cloud login and Gitpod workspace

 When attempting to run `terraform login` it will launnch bash wiswig view to generate a token.
-However it does nnot work as expected in Gitpod VsCode in the browser.
+However it does not work as expected in Gitpod VsCode in the browser.

-The workaround is manually generate a token in Terraform clound
+The workaround is manually generate a token in Terraform cloud

 ```
 https://app.terraform.io/app/settings/tokens?source=terraform-login